Lamadelrae/French.Amortization/readme.md

 ## ☕ Using our app

-To use, we must create a tunnel between minikube and the kubernetes container running on our docker:
+We must create a tunnel between minikube and the kubernetes container running on our docker desktop app:

 ```
 minikube service french-amortization-api-service